tldr-pages/tldr/pages/common/ed.md

 # ed

-> The original Unix text editor
+> The original Unix text editor.

 - Start ed, editing an empty document (which can be saved as a new file in the current directory):